 We have little control of the operations of the joint venture with Sibelco and will be curtailed from acquiring additional lithium assets within the area of interest of that joint venture.
-We may be subject to dilution if we cannot meet financing commitments.
+We may be subject to dilution if we cannot meet financing commitments, or repay the 2024 Debenture.

-Subsequent to the end of the Fiscal Year, the Company transferred its Separation Rapids and Lilypad Projects into a joint venture company.
+During the Fiscal Year, the Company transferred its Separation Rapids and Lilypad Projects into a joint venture company.
 The Company holds a 40% interest in this Company, with Sibelco owing the other 60%.